Ralph Rose (footballer)

 Ralph Desmond Rose (2 February 1943 - 14 October 1992) was an Australian rules footballer who played with Collingwood in the Victorian Football League (VFL).

 Rose, a Nyah West recruit, appeared in the opening 16 rounds of the 1962 VFL season.
 The centre half-forward played a further nine games in 1963.

 He is the youngest of the four Rose brothers who played for Collingwood, Bill, Bob and Kevin.

 In 1964 he accepted an offer to captain-coach Wycheproof-Narraport and in 1967 he joined Maryborough as playing coach.
-He continued to coach clubs into the 1970s, including Avenal.
+He continued to coach clubs into the 1970s, including Avenel.